Weyl modules for equivariant map Lie superalgebras: Introduction

-It is worth mentioning here that Weyl modules for Lie superalgebras have many analogues results as their non-super part.
-However there are some striking differences.
-The Borel Lie superalgebra of basic Lie superalgebra are not conjugate under the action of Weyl group.
-Hence the notation of Weyl modules depends upon the choice of simple root systems which is in contrast to the situation on finite dimensional simple Lie algebras.
-Further the category of finite dimensional modules for basic Lie superalgebras is not semisimple in general.
-Hence Kac-modules play an important role in the representation theory of them which are maximal finite dimensional modules of a given highest weight.
+It is worth mentioning here that Weyl modules for Lie superalgebras have many analog results as their non-super part.
+However, there are some striking differences.
+The Borel Lie superalgebras of basic Lie superalgebras are not conjugate under the action of Weyl group.
+Hence the notation of Weyl modules depend upon the choice of simple root systems, which is in contrast to the situation on finite dimensional simple Lie algebras.
+Further, the category of finite dimensional modules for basic Lie superalgebras is not semisimple in general.
+Hence Kac-modules play an important role in the representation theory, which are maximal finite dimensional modules of a given highest weight.
+The Weyl modules defined in this paper can be viewed as the unification of several types of modules.
+If $\Gamma$ is trivial, then the Weyl modules defined here are Weyl modules for (untwisted) map Lie superalgebras.
+If $\g$ is a simple Lie algebra, then the definition reduces to the Weyl module in the non-super setting.
+On the other hand, if $A=\mathbb{C}$ then the global and local Weyl modules are the same and coincide with the Kac-module.
+In addition, if $\g$ is a simple Lie algebra, this is the irreducible module of a given highest weight.